boazsegev/facil.io/examples/boiler_plates/http/README.md

 ### Temporary boilerplate application

 The boilerplate code, which is a basic "Hello World!"
-HTTP application resides in the `dev` folder.
+HTTP application resides in the `src` folder.

-If you would rather name the folder `src`, make sure to update the `MAIN_ROOT` in the  `makefile`.
+If you wish to rename the folder, make sure to update the `MAIN_ROOT` in the  `makefile`.

-It's also possible to use sub-folders using the `MAIN_SUBFOLDERS` variable in the `makefile` (i.e., add `foo/bar` to add the sub-folder `dev/foo/bar`).
+It's also possible to use sub-folders using the `MAIN_SUBFOLDERS` variable in the `makefile` (i.e., add `foo/bar` to add the sub-folder `src/foo/bar`).

 ### The Library code